 1. To lower the ceiling/strengthen the roof in the main Hall to make it warmer and ready for solar panels.
 Funding awarded (Scottish Borders Council).

 2. To install air-to-air heat pumps, solar pv panels and battery storage, and replace remaining fluorescent tubes with LED tubes.
-Funding applied for; if successful we hope this work could be completed by end of December 2024.
+Funding awarded (CARES and Borders Community Action - Village Halls Retrofit).
+Work is due to start shortly.

 3. To re-order the layout of the Hall, creating a larger kitchen with a new utility area/external ramped access, and a more functional meeting room.
 Fundraising in progress.